smallbets/userbase-samples/ugliest-todo-webpack/README.md

 ### Overview

 This sample project uses [webpack](https://webpack.js.org) to bundle the sample application built in [Ugliest Todo tutorial](../ugliest-todo) into a single minified script.
+This project demonstrates how to use the userbase-js in the browser with ES Module Syntax.

 ### Running